DRIVER-EU/test-bed-design/doc/design.md

 - Protobuf is also a binary message format, like AVRO, but also lacks schema migration.
 - HLA, yet another binary message format, is standard in the (Defence) simulation world, but of no use when defining messages in the CIS space.

-## 5.4 CIS and CSS adapters in several programming languages
+## Annex 3.4 CIS and CSS adapters in several programming languages

 On top of the communication framework, a set of guidelines need to be present that allows for external components and Test-bed components to communicate effectively.
 In this case, this set of guidelines is packed into a simple library called the adapter.